Youth workers support young people to improve their health, education, training and employment opportunities.

 Types of employers varied

-- education or community facilities, youth clubs and organisations
+- schools, education or community facilities and youth clubs

 - live-in or justice institutions